logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-8-using-an-automation-harness/working-with-the-java-harness/scripting-an-action-in-java/_index.md

 These steps are implemented in the following procedure:

-**Note:** The following steps assume use of the Eclipse development environment.
+{{<note>}} The following steps assume use of the Eclipse development environment.
 You can certainly use a different development environment or simple text editor, but you will have to adapt the steps accordingly.
 Note in particular that the sample harness files consist not only of the essential Java source, but of an entire Eclipse-based Java project.

 1. Open your Eclipse development environment.